Shkodër: Gateway to the Albanian Alps

 CC BY-SA 1.0 / Shkelzen A. Rexha

-Location: Rruga Kolë Idromeno, Shkodër, Albania | Distance: 0.7km
+Location: Rruga Kolë Idromeno, Shkodër, Albania | Hours: 24 Hours | Price: Free | Distance: 86.8km

-The Englishman’s Tower (Sahati i Inglizit)
+Englishman's Tower

-Exterior Shot Of The Englishman’s Tower Shkodër
+Exterior shot of The Englishman’s Tower Shkodër

 CC BY-SA 4.0 / NV

-Location: Sahati i Inglizit, Rruga Teuta, Shkodër, Albania | Hours: None (exterior viewing only; interior visits limited) | Distance: 0.7km
+Location: Sahati i Inglizit, Rruga Teuta, Shkodër, Albania | Hours: None (exterior viewing only; interior visits limited) | Price: Free. | Distance: 86.8km

 Marubi National Museum of Photography